 Plain weave is the most commonly used weave design and the simplest.
 Figure 27 illustrates how one warp yarn weaves over one weft yarn and under the next one, and the adjacent warp yarn weaves in the opposite manner, under one weft yarn and over the next one.
 Figure 27 also shows how the design is presented graphically on point paper or a computer screen.
 In the sketch, each vertical column of blocks represents a warp yarn and each horizontal row of blocks represents a weft yarn.
-When a warp yarn weaves over a weft yarn and appears on the face of the fabric, a block is filled in or marked with a symbol such as an X. Thus, each filled-in block represents a weft yarn showing on the face of the fabric.
+When a warp yarn weaves over a weft yarn and appears on the face of the fabric, a block is filled in or marked with a symbol such as an X. Thus, each filled-in block represents a warp yarn showing on the face of the fabric, and each block left blank represents a weft yarn showing on the front of the fabric.
 Thus, for the plain weave design, each vertical column has a filled-in block followed by an empty block.